 [Julana] I would request to see all of the photos taken and be able to pick 10-15 that I think are good and would like to have edited, not just photos that the photographer thinks are good of me.

 [Stevie] I’d hope to receive both a hi-res and web version of each photo.
-Depending on how many wardrobe/location changes there were, I expect to receive roughly 2 photos from each set.
+Depending on how many wardrobe/location changes there were, I expect to receive roughly two photos from each set.

-Thanks to Julana, Stevie and Zan for their interesting and useful advice!
+Thanks to Julana, Stevie and Zan for their interesting and useful advice from models.
 Photographers, now you know to be prepared, communicate, show your models images throughout the shoot and make it fun.